-If you would like to support the charitable objectives of the Gardens Trust and the conservation of historic parks and gardens, please consider joining us as a member and/or making provision for the Gardens Trust in your estate planning.
+If you would like to support the charitable objectives of the Gardens Trust and the conservation of historic parks and gardens, please consider making a donation, joining us as a member and/or making provision for the Gardens Trust in your estate planning.

 Becoming a member of the Gardens Trust you support the only national charity dedicated to the research and conservation of designed landscapes in England and Wales and to campaigning on their behalf.
 The Gardens Trust as the statutory consultee for registered parks and gardens plays a key conservation role and supports the County and Country Gardens Trusts in protecting and conserving our landscape heritage.

 On joining the Trust you will: